allure-framework/allure-ruby/allure-cucumber/README.md

 ```

 ## How to generate report
-This adapter only generates json files containing information about tests.
+This adaptor only generates json files containing information about tests.
 See [wiki section](https://docs.qameta.io/allure/#_reporting) on how to generate report.